-We would like to wish you a warm welcome to the very first Cytokines 2020 virtual Meeting, which promise to be a lively and fully interactive meeting with a flavor of Seattle!
-This is a unique opportunity for you to connect with more than 1000 colleagues from around the world, enjoy more than 123 presentations with live Q&A and 230 lightning talks.
+We would like to wish you a warm welcome to the very first Cytokines 2020 virtual Meeting, which was a lively and fully interactive meeting with a flavor of Seattle!
+This was a unique opportunity for more than 1000 colleagues from around the world to engage in 123 presentations with live Q&A and 230 lightning talks and 10 virtual exhibits.

 The ICIS Annual Meetings have a distinguished history of presenting cutting edge research from internationally recognized scientists.
 In recognition of the role of cytokines in COVID-19 and the extraordinary research being done by the cytokine & interferon community, the Local Organizing Committee of the International Cytokine & Interferon Society (ICIS) has re-shaped the program to include the latest findings on SARS-CoV-2/host interactions and COVID-19.
 The pandemic underscores the importance of this meeting and our research to understand the systems biology of cytokines and interferons in human health and disease.
 Nearly all of the major breakthroughs in COVID-19 treatments and vaccine development have connections to ICIS members in academia, government and industry.